hltcoe/hltcoe.github.io/cadet.md

-* CADET
+* CADET: Computer Assisted Discovery Extraction and Translation

-this is a test
+The [online demonstration|http://ec2-54-208-144-193.compute-1.amazonaws.com:8080] is hosted on AWS.